irods/irods/manual.rst

     The process of manipulating a Data Object from one encoding format to another.
 Usually the target format will be newer and more compatible with other systems.
 Sometimes this process is "lossy" and does not capture all of the information in the original format.

 Trust Virtualization
-    The management of Authentication and authorization independently of the storage location.
+    The management of Authentication and authorization independently of the data storage location(s).

 Unique Internal Identifier
     See Logical Name.